-Inverse kinematics deals is the problem of determining the corresponding joint coordinates, given some end-effector pose.
+Inverse kinematics is the problem of determining the corresponding joint coordinates, given some end-effector pose.
 There are two approaches to solving inverse kinematics: analytical and numerical.

 Analytical formulas must be pre-generated for a given manipulator and in some cases may not exist.
-The IKFast program, provided as a part of OpenRAVE, pre-compiles analytic solutions for a given manipulator in optimised C++ code \cite{openrave}.
+The IKFast program provided as a part of OpenRAVE, pre-compiles analytic solutions for a given manipulator in optimised C++ code \cite{openrave}.
 After this initial step, inverse kinematics can be computed rapidly, taking as little as 5 microseconds.
-However, analytic solutions generally cannot optimise for additionally criteria such as joint limits.
+However, analytic solutions generally can not optimise for additional criteria such as joint limits.

 Numerical inverse kinematics use an iterative technique and can additionally consider extra constraints such as collision avoidance, joint limit avoidance, or manipulability \cite{ik1, ik3, ik4}.
-In this section we first construct a primitive numerical inverse kinematics solver, before showing how it can be improved using advanced optimisation techniques.
+In this section, we first construct a primitive numerical inverse kinematics solver, before showing how it can be improved using advanced optimisation techniques.